gmail unsubscribeemail managementproductivity

 Compliance: CAN-SPAM compliant if functional

-User experience: Acceptable - takes 30 seconds to 2 minutes
+User experience: Acceptable, takes 30 seconds to 2 minutes

-Type 3: Preference Center (Annoying)
+Type 3: Preference center (annoying)

 How it works:

-• Link goes to "Email Preferences" page
+• Link goes to an "Email Preferences" page

 • Must uncheck boxes for different email types

-• Sometimes requires account login
+• Sometimes requires an account login

 • Must click "Save" or "Update"